csound-plugins/csound-plugins/src/else/docs/ref.md

 giA[] fillarray 0, 1000, 2000, 3000

-; test: ref
-instr 1
+; Example 1: take a ref from an array, deref it to create a second view of it instr 1
+  ; a source array
-  iXs[] fillarray 0, 10, 20, 30, 40
+  iX[] fillarray 0, 10, 20, 30, 40

-  iref ref iXs
+  ; create a ref of iXs, return the index iref ref iX
+  ; now iYs points to iXs
-  iYs[] deref iref
+  iY[] deref iref
-  printarray iYs, "", "instrument 1, iYs"
+  printarray iY, "", "instrument 1, iY"

-  iZs[] fillarray 0, 1, 3, 5, 7
+  iZ[] fillarray 0, 1, 3, 5, 7

-  schedule 2, 0, 1, ref(iZs)
+  ; create a ref, pass it to instr.
+2 schedule 2, 0, 1, ref(iZ)

-  ; this should fail since the source array is already ; gone when this instr. becomes active schedule 2, 1, 1, ref(iZs)
+  ; create another ref of iZ.
+In this case the event is scheduled ; in the future, so the source will not exist anymore when instr.
+2 ; is scheduled.
+This should fail. schedule 2, 1, 1, ref(iZ)

   turnoff
 endin

 instr 2
   iref = p4
-  if ref_valid(iref) == 1 then
+  if refvalid(iref) == 1 then
     iZs[] deref iref
     printarray iZs, "", "p1=2, iZs"
   else